 Shrine explained, “Bronze is ok because this event is not the objective.
 It’s possible to have difficulty on the way to achieving great things; it’s an exercise.
 We have to push again after loss.
-Losing brings emotion, a lot of it, from feeling sad to angry and many other things, and we need to practise managing these emotions and being ready to start against after loss.
+Losing brings emotion, a lot of it, from feeling sad to angry and many other things, and we need to practise managing these emotions and being ready to start again after loss.
 We proved today that it’s possible to finish with a medal no matter the adventures of the day."

 "It’s not even about always losing to the strongest athletes either.
 Things happen, sometimes it’s just like that.
 We make no excuses and instead just find recovery.
 So, I am happy because I found the switch and pushed myself towards the bronze medal.”